Which Font Should I Use For My Book?

 Compare these passages and the fonts:

-Each of these three fonts are great for printing—but each has a specific kind of printing they’re used for.
+Each of these three fonts is great for printing—but each has a specific kind of printing they’re used for.
 Baskerville is among the best print fonts for fiction novels.
 Then we have Interface; a great web font that is also used for magazines and textbook printing.
 And last we have Courier, a classic ‘typewriter’ font, that you wouldn’t expect to see in a book but is great for newspapers.

 Each of these three has a specific purpose in mind, by design and historical use.
 In context, the right font goes unnoticed.
 But could you imagine reading Lord of the Rings in Courier?
 I doubt anyone would get past the first chapter.